Deaod/VoteSys/Docs/ui.md

 Each category has its own tab here.
 If the category of a preset is empty, it will appear in a tab called "Default".

+You can scroll through available tabs uing the scroll wheel of your mouse while hovering over the tab area.

 ### Preset Dropdown

 ![Preset Dropdown](PresetHighlight.png)